ascherj/humanity/src/pages/blog/2021-02-16-supplements-for-chronic-utis.md

 I will break this article up into 4 sections: what I do when I have a mild UTI, what supplements I take for maintenance, what foods I avoid when I have a UTI, and what foods I eat extra of when I have a UTI.

+Of course if you have a serious UTI...see a doctor!!
+Sometimes antibiotics are necessary depending on the severity of your UTI.
+If it goes untreated long enough it can spread to your kidneys.

-What I do when I have a mild UTI:
+**What I do when I have a mild UTI:**

 This regime works WONDERS for me.
 As soon As I feel a UTI coming on, I will take this religiously until I finish the recommended portions.
 This, plus 16-32 ounces of straight celery juice in the morning on an empty stomach does the trick perfectly for me!